RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

 We have also extensively followed best practices in Java, you can see some of them in the [Developer Guide](/DEVELOPER_GUIDE.md).
 To ensure a consistent code structure we continue using the MVC-principle, which means that the model, view and controller are separated.

+We also ensure to always comment and document our code, so that the next person who reads the code can quickly understand it.
+This has been very benificial for the workflow internal in the group but it also makes makes it a lot easier for outsiders to view and understand the code that we have written.
+Not only does this make the process of evaluating and giving feedback on the project a lot easier, it also makes going back to the project in the future a lot easier.
+One scenario could be that we at a later point want to continue to the develop the application with new features.
+This might be with the existing team, but also with new team members.
+In any case, having code with well structured commenting and documentation makes it a lot easier.

+Another important aspect of the code quality is the naming of functions, variables, classes etc..
+Utalizing a good naming convention with descriptive names can be equally beneficial in order to read and understand the code.

+As mentioned before, in order to merge to the master branch, we have required at least one other team member to review the code.
+This has made it a lot easier to spot anti-patterns and suggest better alternatives.
+Overall this has been a hugh contribution to our code-quality and also probably saved us a lot of work not having to go back in old code and review it and make improvements to it at a later stage.
+Spotting bugs and potential errors before production is something we strive to achieve.

+Refactoring???